maxludden/supergene-v2/books/book04/md/chapter-1686.md

 I would be killed by my own conscience, so…”

-“F*ck you!
+“Fuck you!
 You are just trying to trick me,” Han Sen replied, following a swift dodge.
 He couldn’t believe Old Cat refused to help, and went so far as to make up such excuses.

 Old Cat was not angered by the comment, though.
 He smiled and said, “Haha, young man!
 Don’t be so rushed.
 I may not be able to save you, but you can save yourself.”